sinsinan/Slang-Compiler/README.md

-# Slang-Compiler

-Slang compilor in java
+# Slang compilor ported to java with lexical scoping